ivosh/csslp/03_Secure_Software_Architecture_and_Design.md

 *Trusted Path* is a strictly controlled interface, such as security and management interfaces used to monitor and perform administrative functions.
 Access must be designed into the solution, including audit/inspection hooks.

+*Out of band* communication is a communication on a different band or channel than the one normal one.
+Required for monitoring, sensitive data, to prevent traffic analysis, to ensure confidentialy and integrity.
+Out of band could be set up on an alternate channel, via manual process, via encryption keys (DH, ECDH), negotiations.

+Secure communications between systems requires:
+ * Establishing trust between the parties
+ * The exchange of keys to support encryption

+#### Encryption Key Exchange
+ * Diffie-Hellman key negotiation
+ * RSA and ECC certificates
+ * Internet Protocol Security (IPSec) - uses security association to establish secure communication

 #### Protocols
+Protocol = an agreed-on format for communication.
+Various protocol for various purposes (TCP, UDP, RTP - packet loss concealment, jitter).

 Secure remote access.
 Protection from unauthorized access or configuration.

+Consistency of data format: conversion to common language or encoding, error codes, file layouts, field definitions.

+State = the condition an entity is in at a point in time.
+State can change.
+State needs to stay secure (communication between two secure systems must be over secured interface): policy and preservation of state.

+Protocol choice:
+  * resistant to data manipulation
+  * encryption to protect data
+  * entity authentication

+Weak protocols these days which should be prohibited by policies and standards:
+  * SSL
+  * TSL v1.1
+  * POP3
+  * MD5
+  * SHA1
+  * SNMP v1 and v2c

+*Application Program Interface* (APIs) are software building blocks (routines, protocols, tools) used as interfaces between various software components (ex: embed a map feature into a website).
+APIs enable developers to easily and quickly build code with incredible functionality.
+The risks are:
+  * false APIs
+  * APIs using older code or weak encryption
+  * false certificates
+  * changes to functionality
+  * insecure endpoints

 #### Log Management
 Logs shall be protected as they may contain sensitive information.
 They are required for legal compliance and management.
 Integrity may be required for legal issues and investigations (forensics), such as via Write-once Read-Many system, hashing, encryption.